Which was being led by this,

 But wait, maybe the baby in the BUMBO ON TOP OF THE TRUCK would be better off in the back of the pick up?

-In addition to the signage, we saw lots of palm frond hats, ancient Chamorro in loin cloths and one biker dude who was wearing spurs.
+In addition to the signage, we saw lots of palm frond hats, ancient Chamorro in loin cloths and one biker dude who was wearing spur

 One of the best parts about Liberation Day is the food.
 The parade route is a non-stop party, families begin camping out a few nights before the parade to get a spot.
 They start cooking before the sun comes up.
 And many of the families invite non-locals to share in their feasts.